rickdevera/oh_cnapp/ambassador/lessons/module-3-cspm-workbook.md

         1.  `Select` **Done** button.
         1.  `Expand` the **Custom Policy** category

-    1. Special attention to misconfigurations in identity providers.

     1. Automatic categorization of findings to streamline remediation processes

         1. From the Dashboard, note the Dashboard widgets contain an Organization view and you can click the tiles or categories and drill down into each widget.